aleph2c/miros/docs/_sources/quickstart.rst.txt

    * something that will act like a weather station attached to the sprinkler, by making calls to the open weather API (CityWeather).

-Here is a high level diagram of how these parts fit together and what they do:
+Here is a high-level diagram of how these parts fit together and what they do:

 .. image:: _static/sprinkler_high_level.svg
     :target: _static/sprinkler_high_level.pdf